-Top Guitars from Ibanez
+Top Guitars From Ibanez

 Ibanez guitars are some of the best instruments in the world of metal and hard rock.
 But this isn't news.
 For decades Ibanez guitars have been spotted in the hands of the top guitar players on the planet.

-Ibanez has always had their finger on the pulse of the guitar community.
+Ibanez has always had its finger on the pulse of the guitar community.
 They led the way during the superstrat revolution of the '80s, and the 7-string revolution of the '90s.
 They continue to innovate today with their Prestige and Iron Label series.

-But if you're thinking about an Ibanez guitar your biggest problem may be which one to choose.
-While you can universally expect things like fast necks, hot pickups and quality hardware from every Ibanez you encounter, there are differences between each series, and between models in each series.
+But if you're thinking about an Ibanez guitar, your biggest problem may be which one to choose.
+While you can universally expect things like fast necks, hot pickups, and quality hardware from every Ibanez you encounter, there are differences between each series, and between models in each series.

 This article will help you choose your first Ibanez, or add another to your collection.
 On to the gear!